#WeWantToKnow: Abbey Sharp of Abbey's Kitchen

 Abbey has some exciting projects in the works!
 She has a cookbook in development with Penguin Random House scheduled for publication around Christmas of 2018 (so far away but highly anticipated!) as well as a line of fun aprons, which is a perfect extension of her brand since it's become her signature style, she's often sporting a different apron in her blog photos and videos.

 When Abbey isn't creating her own food-related content, she's consuming it – she's inspired by other chefs and food bloggers, like Toronto chef Matt Basile of Fidel Gastro's, and the food blogs The Healthy Maven and Fit Foodie Finds, to name a few.
-She's loving all the great food and nutrition content available on Wantfolio and you can follow her profile to see what she wants.
-You can also follow Abbey's Kitchen blog and her YouTube channel on Wantfolio so you never miss a post.
-Download the app and create your profile to read, save and share what you want!
+You can follow Abbey's Kitchen blog and her YouTube channel on WantCanada so you never miss a post.
+Download the app and create your profile to read, save and share what you want.

 I can't start my morning without... a workout!
 I’m one of those strange people who actually like working out, especially in the morning (honestly, ask me to lift even a 5-lb dumbbell after 5 PM and I’ll collapse).
 I get up early and run over to my gym for some heavy lifting.